ToF-/Domain/README.md

 ```
 This chaining of controls could give the impression that we've missed an opportunity to simplify the code of the whole function, by equally chaining the values obtained by `getFileNameArg` and `getFileContent`.
 Instead we used explicit `case ... of` branching.

-Question: Could it be possible to chain _all_ our `Either Message a` functions, like this ?
+Question: Could it be possible to chain /all/ our `Either Message a` functions, like this ?

 ```haskell
 wrong_program2 :: IO () -- won't compile